JustinBirchard/smelloscope/README.md

  ### Scoring categories and formulas:<br>
  https://tinyurl.com/smelloscope-scoring

- ### The repository contains six key files:
+ ### The root contains 6 key files and one directory:
+ - TheSmelloscope.ipynb
  - scope_it_out.py
+ - objective_lens.py
  - company.py
  - sniffer.py
  - rare_exports.py
- - stocklist.py
- - TheSmelloscope.ipynb
+ - config folder which contains smello.toml and an init file

  ### Brief explanation of each file:

+**TheSmelloscope.ipynb** is where all the action happens.
+The lab contains methods and functions for examining and exporting data.

-**scope_it_out.py** is the engine of the program.
-It imports the **stocks** list from **stocklist.py** and iterates through each ticker in the list, gathering data, and instantiating Company and Peer Group objects.
+**scope_it_out.py** is the engine.
+It imports the user selected stocks from **smello.toml** via the **objective_lens.group_selection** function.
+The script iterates through each ticker in the list, gathering data, and instantiating **Company** and **PeerGroup** objects.

+**objective_lens.py** imports the config module and defines **group_selection**, a function that returns a list of user selected stocks.

-**company.py** contains functions, methods, and definitions for Company and Peer Group objects.
-Each stock in the **stocks** list will become a Company object.
-The Company object holds all data and information relating to the company.
+**company.py** contains functions, methods, and definitions for **Company** and **PeerGroup** objects.
+Each stock in the user selected group will become a Company object.
+The Company object holds all data relating to the company.
 A PeerGroup object is a subclass of Company and contains the average values of every metric.
 Company and PeerGroup methods are what allow for examination in **TheSmelloscope.ipynb**.
 These methods also allow for analyzation and scoring.

 **sniffer.py** sniffer contains functions that are used to analyze and output scores for each Company.
 The master function is called **big_phat_whiff**, and it is called near the end of the **scope_it_out.py** script.

 **rare_exports.py** contains functions that can be called in **TheSmelloscope.ipynb**.
 It is used to export data to a fancy-ass Google Sheet.

-**stocklist.py** contains pre-set groups of stock lists.
-User should uncomment one of the presets, or create a new list of stocks and save file before launching **TheSmelloscope.ipynb**.

-**TheSmelloscope.ipynb** is where all the action happens.
-The lab contains methods and functions for examining and exporting data.
+**smello.toml** is the configuration file where advanced users can define custom stock groups and industry presets.
+Within the same folder is the init file which uses module **tomli** to make smello.toml accessible globally.

 ## More coming soon, please contact thesmelloscope@gmail.com with questions/comments.